Judy Gamin

 Judith Margaret Gamin (18 July 1930 – 7 August 2022) was an Australian politician.
 She was a National Party member of the Legislative Assembly of Queensland, representing the district of South Coast from 1988 to 1989, and the district of Burleigh from 1992 to 2001.

 Personal life

-Gamin was the daughter of Sir George Fisher CMG, a long time chairman of Mount Isa Mines Limited and the first Chancellor of James Cook University of North Queensland, who died in 2007.
+Gamin was the daughter of Sir George Fisher, a long time chairman of Mount Isa Mines Limited and the first Chancellor of James Cook University of North Queensland, who died in 2007.
 Gamin was also aunt to LNP Senator for Queensland, Susan McDonald.